Tourist information centre managers oversee services that promote the local area and provide information to both visitors and local residents

 - ensure the centre is well presented, organised, easy to use and accessible

-- communicate information to members of the public and deal with enquiries in person and by post, email and phone
+- communicate information to members of the public and deal with enquiries in person and by post, email, social media and phone

 - operate accommodation and other booking services, selling tickets for travel and local events

-- prepare reports for senior management and attend meetings with a variety of people, including senior managers and tourism businesses.
+- prepare reports for senior management and attend meetings with senior managers and tourism businesses

 - Starting salaries for tourist information centre officers or assistants range from £14,000 to £18,000.